There’s nothing more heartwarming as a new parent than to watch your newborn peacefully fall asleep.

 More than 3,400 babies die suddenly and unexpectedly while they’re sleeping each year in the U.S., usually due to sudden infant death syndrome (SIDS) or accidental deaths from suffocation or strangulation.
 Sadly, the rate of sudden or unexplained deaths are highest among Black and American Indian/Alaska Native infants than in white infants.

-“We’re still unsure of the causes surrounding SIDS, so there is no guaranteed way to prevent it from happening,” said Helene Felman, MD, a pediatrician with Diamond Children’s Multispecialty Services Clinic in Tucson, AZ.
+“We’re still unsure of the causes surrounding SIDS, so there is no guaranteed way to prevent it from happening,” said Helene Felman, MD, a pediatrician with Banner Children's.
 “However, we can create safe sleep conditions to help reduce the risk.”

 Key takeaways from new safe sleep guidelines